What is the metal free zone?

 Calculation – 1.5 x the aperture height.
-(I.e. if the aperture is 200mm in height, the MFZ will be 300mm from the middle of the metal detector aperture).
+(I.e. if the aperture is 200mm in height, the MFZ will be 300mm from the edge of the metal detector aperture).

 Examples of moving metal includes; rollers, motors, personal items, etc.

-Calculation – 3 x the aperture height.
-(I.e. if the aperture is 200mm in height, the MFZ will be 600mm for the middle of the metal detector aperture).
+Calculation – 2 x the aperture height.
+(I.e. if the aperture is 200mm in height, the MFZ will be 400mm from the edge of the metal detector aperture).

 Note: The top, back and bottom of the head do not need a certain distance due to the steel casing blocking the signals.
 However, you can look to use 1 x the aperture height, but this will not be true for large heads.
 The figures above are based on a general rule for the IQ4 metal detector.

 Case Study - LOMA metal detectors help Del’s Pastry beat Global Safe Quality Foods (SQF) standards.

 Case Study - See how LOMA metal detectors became the top choice for this fresh fish supplier.